Creamy Polenta, Chicken and Gravy

 7. Add 3 cups chicken stock and cook on medium to medium-high heat for about 10-15 minutes.

 8. Cook polenta according to instructions.
 Or use chicken broth instead of water.
 The instructions for the Golden Pheasant polenta suggests using 1 cup polenta, 4 cups water, 2 tablespoon butter and 1 teaspoon salt.
 I can cut back the salt to 3/4 teaspoon.
-I also increase the polenta from 1 cup to 1-1/8 cups for a thicker polenta.
-You just add salt to the chicken broth and boil.
+I also increased the polenta from 1 cup to 1-1/8 cups for a thicker polenta.
+Add salt to the chicken broth, if using, and boil.
+If not boil water.
 Add polenta and lower heat to low.
-Cook for 20 minutes and add 2 Tablespoons butter once cooked.
+Cook for 20 minutes and add 2 tablespoons butter once cooked.

-9. Once your chicken stock is done, in a small 4 to 8 oz. container with a lid, add flour; add enough water to make it runny.
-Shake it up and add it to the stock.
-If you are using a gluten-free thickener you may just add it straight into the pot.
+9. Once your chicken stock is done, in a small 4 to 8 oz. container with a lid, add flour (all-purpose gluten-free flour works best); add enough water to make it runny.
+Shake it up and add it to the broth; and stir and allow to thicken.
+Make sure the broth is at a boiling temperature before adding the flour or starch.

 Leave a Reply